Iditarod mushes on; fans being urged to skip finish in Nome - WHIZ News

 Iditarod officials were also scrambling to move checkpoints away from villages where mushers stop en route to Nome.
 Many times village schools are used as checkpoints or a place to allow a musher to rest but the Bering Strait School District, which includes many communities that serve as checkpoints, closed facilities and said it would not host Iditarod activities.

-Jessie Royer of Fairbanks was leading the race Saturday.
-The Idaho native who was raised in Montana is vying to become the first woman in 30 years to win the Iditarod.
+Jessie Royer of Fairbanks was in the race’s lead Saturday.
+She was the first musher to reach the checkpoint in Kaltag, and picked up 25 pounds of fresh salmon filets and $2,000 for the feat.
+Royer, an Idaho native who was raised in Montana, is vying to become the first woman in 30 years to win the Iditarod.
 The last woman to win the race was the late Susan Butcher, who won her fourth Iditarod in 1990.

-Royer arrived first at the checkpoint in Nulato Saturday.
+Royer earlier Saturday was also the first at the checkpoint in Nulato.
 The checkpoint in this village of about 360 and originally founded in 1838 as a Russian trading post is normally the community hall, and the school is also widely used.

 “Because the school in Nulato was not available, the Iditarod changed its checkpoint location to on the Yukon River,” Nordman said in a statement.
 “All supplies are in place and the checkpoint is fully manned.”